 Westpac Lunar Lantern Hub

 Dance to the different tunes of renowned DJs including Beth Yen, Sasha Moon, CMAN, and Tikki Tembo.
-If you love gelatos, then you should try Gelato Messina’s gelato cookie sandwiches – as these are specially made for the Lunar New Year.
+If you love gelatos, then try Gelato Messina’s gelato cookie sandwiches.
+They are special for the Lunar New Year.
 You can also order cocktails from the pop-up bar or enjoy Bao Stop’s delicious Peking Duck fries while sitting under the glowing red lanterns.
-The event will be held on the 3rd and 4th of February.
+The event is on the 3rd and 4th of February.

 Bilingual Storytime at Green Square

 This event is perfect if your kids tagged along with you on the trip.
 You can bring them to the Green Square Library on the 6th of February for a few minutes of storytelling, singing, and dancing for preschoolers and toddlers.
-It’s totally free, and is a great event since your kid/s will be exposed to different languages and dialects.
+It’s free and is a great event for kids to learn about different languages and dialects.